Complete the following workflow to distribute a release.

 releaseId required | The ID of the release to add to the queue.
 This ID was returned in the /content/release/save request which created the release. |

-An array of Revelator store IDs to distribute the release to,
+Provide an array of Revelator store (DSP) IDs representing where the release should be distributed.

-Look up DSP IDs using the GET /common/lookup/stores
+Look up valid DSP IDs using the GET /common/lookup/stores resource.
+Only DSPs that are enabled for your account

 You are responsible for providing acceptable release metadata.
 Failing to correct inappropriate metadata will result in stores rejecting your releases and will ultimately result in the suspension of your distribution privileges.